allenlinsh/xyz/content/goals/index.md

 In order to achieve my goals, I have to be very intentional about how I spend my time, what I do, and the people I surround myself with.

 Every night, I will evaluate whether I've achieved my daily goals or not, and set new goals for the next day.
-If I don't complete my goals, I will have to start my day with a 3k morning run the next morning.